Renderthegreat/Renderthegreat/README.md

 ### Z# – The Low-Level, High-Power Language.
 Z# is my from-scratch programming language that blends system-level control with modern syntax.

-Think TypeScript meets Assembly, but with:
-- **User-defined types as first-class citizens**
+- **User-defined types as first-class citizens**.
-- **No runtime—compile directly to native binaries via `.iz` files**
+- **No runtime—compile directly to native binaries via `.iz` files**.
-- A modular feature system, so only what you need gets compiled
+- A modular feature system, so only what you need gets compiled.

 [Documentation](https://docs.zsharp.dev) · `zs emit` for bare-metal builds.